klinquist/airbnbScheduler/README.md

 ## Airbnb Scheduler

-This script allows you to specify a check in time and a check out time, and runs functions if a guest is checking in or out that day.
+This script is designed to program a lock code & set a mode on a Hubitat hub at Airbnb checkin/check out times.

 This runs on a raspberry pi in my house.

-I have SmartThings WebCoRE pistons set up to execute SmartThings routines when you GET a URL for check in and check out.
-For check in, I turn on the thermostat, set the home to "Awaiting Guest" mode, etc.  For check out, I arm the alarm, turn down the thermostat, etc.

 ## Installation & Usage